-The above analysis of the leadership of the three Serbian politicians active in the 19th and 20th centuries in different circumstances seems justified as the character of Serbian society over the period of some 180 years did not change enough to create political leadership whose characteristics and priorities would have been other than those reflecting the national psyche.
-Even in the late 20th century, Slobodan Milošević, as President of Serbia (1989-1997) and later Yugoslavia (1997-2000), was able to hold on to power because he respected such constitutive characteristics of Serbian social order as: the spirit of collectivism111, patriarchalism (obedience towards a father figure, impossibility to turn against him112), sense of external and internal threat (fear of treason113), egalitarianism (free and equal in poverty114).
-Despite the passage of time and Serbia's changing situation, the leaders had to respond to the expectations of Serbian people, accentuate the values and symbols appreciated by them, formulate opinions and diagnoses using the familiar idiom,
+The above analysis of the leadership of the three Serbian politicians active in the nineteenth and twentieth centuries in different circumstances seems justified as the character of Serbian society over the period of some 180 years did not change enough to create political leadership whose characteristics and priorities would have been other than those reflecting the national psyche.
+Even in the late twentieth century, Slobodan Milošević, as President of Serbia (1989-1997) and later Yugoslavia (1997-2000), was able to hold on to power, because he respected such constitutive characteristics of Serbian social order as: the spirit of collectivism, 111 patriarchalism (obedience towards a father figure, impossibility to turn against him112), sense of external and internal threat (fear of treason113), egalitarianism (free and equal in poverty114).
+Despite the passage of time and Serbia's changing situation, the leaders had to respond to the expectations of Serbian people, accentuate the values and symbols appreciated by them, formulate opinions and diagnoses